Our Verdict

 Warmth

-This mitten is warm, keeping hands comfortable on cold ski lifts and throughout most days of winter.
-During our testing, it helped to keep us warm when days dipped into the single digits.
+The lower profile Burton Gore-Tex Mitten is “more than warm enough for most days,” according to lead tester Amber King.
+They had no problem keeping our hands comfortable on long ski lift rides and throughout the average cold days of winter.
+During our testing, they were able to keep us warm when days dipped into the single digits — but below zero, we'd likely reach for a different option.
 While it certainly is warm, it's not built for the coldest days as it has only an insulated shell and thin liner glove.

-For resort skiing, this mitten allows fingers to wiggle and articulate, which inherently generates more warmth on cold days than any glove.
+For resort skiing, the shell of this mitten allows fingers to wiggle and articulate, which inherently generates more warmth on cold days than any glove.
 However, the gloved liner prevents the fingers from huddling together to keep them warm inside the insulated shell, as is common with traditional mittens.
 We appreciate the fleece liner on the main part of the glove, which wicks away moisture to keep hands dry.
-The exterior pocket offers great breathability when it gets warm and will easily fit a hand warmer when the mercury plummets.
+Unzipping the exterior pocket offers great breathability when it gets too warm, and it will easily fit a hand warmer when the mercury plummets.
+“If I was really feeling the cold, I could also add a handwarmer to the integrated pocket in a pinch,” said our main tester.
 The thumb is heavily insulated, which also promotes excellent warmth.
 We didn't notice our thumb getting super cold, even in single-digit temperatures.

 The interior glove is a simple liner glove that offers just enough warmth for most winter days.
-However, this mitten isn't nearly as burly as expedition-style gloves, which incorporate insulation into both the liner and exterior glove.
-On ski tours, we appreciate that we can take off the glove's shell and use the liners for skinning uphill when it gets cold.
+However, this mitten isn't nearly as burly as expedition-style mitts, which incorporate insulation into both the liner and exterior glove.
+On ski tours, we appreciate that we can take off the glove's shell and use the liners for skinning uphill when we get too warm.
 Another plus is the liners are touch-screen compatible, meaning that you can text friends your location while on the chairlift without exposing your bare hands to the cold.
 Overall, this mitten is warm in comparison to other gloves in this review, but it's not the warmest out there—a great companion for nearly any resort season, backcountry skiing, or simply building a snow family.

 Water Resistance

-Built with a Gore-Tex and a Dry-Ride membrane, this glove has been waterproof for us during our testing.
-We dug snow pits and got out in warm conditions where snow eventually turns into water.
-We also tested this mitten in our water absorption tests.
-Its construction, so far, seems to be water-resistant, with minimal maintenance required.
-Just another reason it's a great option for winter resort skiing.
+Built with a Gore-Tex and a Dry-Ride membrane, this glove proved to be satisfactorily waterproof during our testing.
+We dug snow pits and got out in warm spring conditions, where snow eventually turned into water by the end of the day.
+We also tested this mitten in a more controlled environment during our water absorption test.
+Its construction seems to be water-resistant, and minimal maintenance is required.
+This is just another reason it's a great option for winter resort skiing.

 We had our hands intermittently in the snow for a few hours during our field tests, digging snow pits and assessing backcountry snowpack conditions.
-The temps reached well above freezing that day, warming up the snow, making it quite wet.
+The temps reached well above freezing that day, warming up the snow, making it quite wet, and creating conditions that would normally soak a poorly constructed glove.
 During this entire period, the Burton Gore-Tex Mitten resisted saturation and staved off moisture.
-After this period, the exterior fabric was a bit damp, with the leather palm of the glove still dry.
+We inspected the glove when we returned home and found that the exterior fabric was a bit damp, but the faux leather palm of the mitten was still dry.

 Dexterity

-For mittens, we appreciate the dexterity that allowed us to transition from tour to ski mode easily.
-While it can't perform fine tasks, you can pull off the shell and use the liners to text, tie your laces, and other fine-motor finger tasks.
+For mittens, we appreciate the dexterity provided by this pair.
+We were able to transition from tour to ski mode easily.
+While you might be able to perform tasks that require fine motor skills, like texting or tying your laces, you can pull off the shell and use the liners to do so.
 For a mitten, it's surprisingly thin, which still allows you to perform several tasks that you couldn't normally do with a bulkier mitt or glove.

-So far, over our few months of testing, we've witnessed little to no wear and tear.
-The materials are still intact, even after several days of riding in the backcountry.
+So far, over our few months of testing, we've witnessed little wear and tear.
+The materials are still fully intact, even after several days of riding in the backcountry.

-The leather palm and Gore-Tex construction look to be solid.
-As we test it throughout the seasons, we'll report back if anything changes.
-But as far as we can tell, this mitten seems to be durable with next to no maintenance—perhaps some waterproofing on the leather each season, but that might suffice.
+The faux leather palm and Gore-Tex construction appear to be solid.
+As we test it throughout the seasons, we'll report back if anything changes, but as far as we can tell, this mitten seems to be durable with next to no maintenance.
+Some waterproofing on the leather at the beginning of each season could go a long way, but that might suffice.

 Features

-This mitt has all the right features you need for backcountry touring, resort skiing, sledding, and pretty much any winter outdoor activity.
+This mitt has all the features you need for backcountry touring, resort skiing, sledding, and pretty much any other outdoor winter activity you can think of.

 The leashes are removable, and the handwarmer pocket fits hard warmers as expected.
 The thumb is also outfitted with a little extra fabric that functions as a nose or goggle wipe.
 Overall, we're happy with the well-thought-out construction and features it offers.
-No complaints.
+We have no complaints.

 Should You Buy the Burton Gore-Tex Mitten?

-If we were to suggest a high-value mitten to any of our friends, this is our top recommendation.
-It is well-priced, well-built, and exceeds our expectations for the price.
-Our testers boast about its versatility, functioning for both backcountry and resort riding.
+If we were to suggest a great-value mitten to any of our friends, this would be our top recommendation.
+It is well-priced and well-built and exceeds our expectations for the price.
+We boast to our friends about its versatility, functioning for both backcountry and resort riding.
 Plus, it comes in a variety of great looks suited to any lady's style preferences.
 Look no further if you want an affordable mitten that'll look good, perform well, and go anywhere you ski or snowboard this winter.

 What Other Women's Ski Gloves Should You Consider?

-Maybe you're looking for a high-value glove instead?
-The Dakine Camino is a very affordable model that gets the job done for most days on the ski hill.
-Seeking the warmest option for the coldest days of the winter?
-The Black Diamond Mercury Mitt costs a bit more, but provides the most warmth of any model we tested, while also being super water-resistant and weatherproof.
+Maybe you prefer some more dexterity and digit separation?
+The Dakine Camino is a very affordable glove that gets the job done for most days on the ski hill.
+If you need the warmest option for the coldest days of the winter, the Black Diamond Mercury Mitt provides the most warmth of any model we tested.
+It costs a bit more, but it's super water-resistant and weatherproof and might be worth it if you run cold.